bitrise-io/devcenter/_articles/en/api/build-trigger.md

       {"mapped_to":"HELP_ENV","value":"$HOME variable contains user's home directory path","is_expand":false}, ]

-### Workflow to be used for the build
+### Setting a workflow for the build

-By default the Workflow for your Build will be selected based on the `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
-This is the same as how [Webhooks](/webhooks/) select the workflow for the build automatically (based on the _Trigger Map_), and how you can define separate Workflows for separate branches, tags or pull requests without the need to specify the workflow manually for every build.
+By default, the workflow for your build will be selected based on the content of `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
+This is the same as how [Webhooks](/webhooks/) select the workflow for the build automatically, based on the Trigger Map.

-With the Trigger API you can however **overwrite** this selection and specify exactly which Workflow you want to use.
+With the API, you can however **overwrite** this selection and specify exactly which workflow you want to use.

-All you have to do is add a `workflow_id` parameter to your `build_params` and specify the Workflow you want to use for that specific build.
+Add a `workflow_id` parameter to your `build_params` and specify the workflow you want to use for that specific build.
+Here's an example call where we specify the `deploy` workflow:

-An example `build_params` with `branch` and `workflow_id`:

-    "build_params":{"branch":"master","workflow_id":"deploy"}'

-## `curl` example generator

-You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page and switching to `Advanced` mode in the popup.
-At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

-A base curl call would look like this (with `master` specified as the `branch` build parameter):

-    curl -H 'Content-Type: application/json' https://app.bitrise.io/app/APP-SLUG/build/start.json --data '{"hook_info":{"type":"bitrise","build_trigger_token":"APP-API-TOKEN"},"build_params":{"branch":"master"}}'

-_Note: please don't forget to add_ `Content-Type` _header with_ `application/json` _value_

-A more advanced example: let's say you want to build the **master** `branch` using the `deployment` workflow, specify a build message (`commit_message`) and set a test environment variable (`API_TEST_ENV`), the call will look like this:

-    curl  -H 'Content-Type: application/json' https://app.bitrise.io/app/APP-SLUG/build/start.json --data '{"hook_info":{"type":"bitrise","build_trigger_token":"APP-API-TOKEN"},"build_params":{"branch":"master","commit_message":"Environment in API params test","workflow_id":"deployment","environments":[{"mapped_to":"API_TEST_ENV","value":"This is the test value","is_expand":true}]}}'
+    curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds" -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch":"master","workflow_id":"deploy"}}'

+## Aborting a build

+You can abort running builds, and set the reason for aborting, as well as specify if email notifications should be sent about the build.

+To simply abort the build, call the `/apps/APP-SLUG/builds/BUILD-SLUG/abort` endpoint.
+The only required parameters are the app slug and the build slug.

+    curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds/BUILD-SLUG/abort"

+### Setting an abort reason

+You can set a reason for aborting the build by using the `abort_reason` parameter.
+This parameter takes a string and it will show up on your app's build page.

+    curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds/BUILD-SLUG/abort" -d '{"abort_reason": "aborted for a reason"}'

+Normally, aborted builds count as failed builds.
+Use the `abort_with_success` parameter to abort a build but still count it as a successful one.
+The status report sent to your git provider will show the build as successful though on [bitrise.io](https://www.bitrise.io) it will be displayed as `Cancelled`.

+    curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds/BUILD-SLUG/abort" -d '{"abort_with_success": true}'

+### Cancelling email notifications

+Depending on your app settings, Bitrise might send an email notification when a build is aborted.
+If you do not want a notification, set the `skip_notification` parameter to `true`.

+    curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds/BUILD-SLUG/abort" -d '{"skip_notification": true}'